Piotr1215/katacoda-scenarios/k8s-deployments/step1.md

 To achieve this we will use `scp` to copy over content of the *.kube* directory including Kubernetes *config* file `scp -pr .kube root@node01:/root/.kube`{{execute T1}}

-Check if nodes are running and ready on the other terminal `kubectl get nodes -w`{{execute T2}}
+Check if nodes are running and ready on the other terminal `kubectl wait node --all --for=condition=Ready --timeout=3m`{{execute T2}}

-> The *-w* parameter is shorthand for *-wait*, it establishes a wait handle on the command and periodically refreshes the output.
+> *wait*, it establishes a wait handle on the command and periodically refreshes the output.

 Once all nodes are ready, we can see if all pods are in ready status.